Jonnyauk/Wonderflux/README.md

 The quickest way to begin learning how to use Wonderflux is to download the WFX Girder demonstration child theme and examine the file structure and code.
-There are lots of comments in the file to get you started.
+There are lots of comments in each file to get you started.

+WFX Girder is not only a good way to learn Wonderflux, but also provides a solid base starter child theme for you to build your own themes with.

 [Download WFX Girder theme](https://github.com/Jonnyauk/wonderflux-girder)